Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Results

+\giovani{Finally, in Fig.~\ref{fig:error_S5e5_h65k} we show the evolution of the numerical error and the magnetic terms in Eq.~(\ref{eq:mag_energy_evol}) for the model with $S=5\times 10^{5}$, in which the tearing instability enters the nonlinear regime.
+In this case, plasmoids start to form at $t \sim 0.5\, t_A$ and merge at $t \sim 0.9\, t_A$ (see Fig.~\ref{fig:bflux_tearing_S3e5_5e5}).
+As shown in Fig.~\ref{fig:error_S5e5_h65k}, at resolution $h^{-1}=65536$ the numerical error (black solid line) remains smaller in magnitude than all other terms in the magnetic energy density equation. }

-For Figures \ref{fig:deltaV_S5e4} — \ref{fig:S1e5_Diff_k_injs}, we not only considered simulations satisfying the \citet{Morillo2025} criterion of $\delta/h > 10$, but also analyzed the convergence of the magnetic flux and the numerical error estimated from Eq. (\ref{eq:error_mag_terms}).
-In these figures, the average reconnection rates were obtained from simulations where the numerical error $\epsilon$ converged and was smaller than the magnitudes of each magnetic term in Eq. (\ref{eq:error_mag_terms}).
+For \giovani{the simulations depicted in} Figures \ref{fig:deltaV_S5e4} -- \ref{fig:S1e5_Diff_k_injs}, we not only considered \giovani{the resolutions} satisfying the \citet{Morillo2025} criterion of $\delta/h > 10$, but also analyzed the convergence of the magnetic flux and the numerical error estimated from Eq. (\ref{eq:error_mag_terms}).
+In these figures, the average reconnection rates were obtained from simulations where the numerical error $\epsilon$ was smaller than the magnitudes of each magnetic term in Eq. (\ref{eq:error_mag_terms}). \giovani{We note that even when the criterion $\delta/h>10$ is satisfied, plasmoids still form in the high--Lundquist-number regime under controlled numerical error and lead to an enhanced reconnection rate.
+This finding contrasts with the conclusions reported by \cite{Morillo2025}, who argued that plasmoids are numerical artifacts arising from insufficient resolution.}